kogens/spmpy/spmloader.md

 pip install numpy pint matplotlib
 ```

-Place the `spmloader.py` file with your script and import the `SPMFile` class and pass a
+Place the `spmloader.py` file with your script and import the `SPMFile` class.
+The SPM file can be loaded by passing a file path directly to `SPMFile` as such:

 ```python
 from spmloader import SPMFile